HershNagpal/webcheckers/docs/DesignDoc.md

 ### Unit Testing and Code Coverage
 Our testing strategy was to use as many cases as possible to ensure all conditional paths are traversed through testing.
-Every possible case is tested unless it is simple enough to be falsifiable by eye or would take excessive amounts of effort to traverse in a reasonable way.
+Every possible case was tested unless it was simple enough to be falsifiable by eye or would take excessive amounts of effort to traverse in a reasonable way.
 Coverage targets were chosen based on the ease by which classes could be tested and all conditional paths traversed.
+High test coverage of classes in the Model tier was necessary for facilitating the testing of classes in the UI tier through the creation of mock objects.
 Lower coverage targets indicates that the tier had more difficult code to traverse in tests.

-Coverage targets:
-Model - 95%
+*Coverage Targets: Model - 95%    UI - 100%    Application - 95%
-UI - 100%
+*Coverage Achieved: Model - 95%    UI - 100%    Application - 100%
-Application - 95%